akankshagavade/akankshagavade.github.io/index.md

 _**[How Teacher Feedback Helped Reimagine, Redesign, and Recode a Sustainability Education App](images/GSIFpaper.pdf)**_

 Human-centered design is essential when developing technologies aimed at improving people’s lives.
 This paper details the use of teacher feedback from focus group discussions to enhance our approach to addressing environmental problems and building a better educational-gaming application.
-My coauthors are teammates from the Save Tuba project, completed under the supervision of Dr. Khanjan Mehta, for the Global Social Impact Fellowship 2023.
+My coauthors are teammates from the Save Tuba project, who have continued building on the work from previous teammates.
+This paper was completed under the supervision of Dr. Khanjan Mehta, for the Global Social Impact Fellowship 2023.

 <img src="images/app_ss.png?raw=true"/>